LATEST ON SECURITY

 Price increase from $15 to $25 from 1st May 2014.
 Most visitors need a visa to get into Luxor.
 Travel Agents often suggest you get one in advance.
 Read the page about visas to help you decide when to get yours.

 Don't buy your visa from a tour rep. Many of them take huge commission without even telling you.
-Some British travel companies tell you the visa costs £15.
-It doesn't.
 Read more ...

 The FCO changed their advice on November 8th 2013.
 The FCO are no longer advising against travel to Luxor.
 Since July 2nd 2013 the FCO had advised against all but essential travel to Luxor and most other parts of Egypt, but that advice has been changed, leaving it open for tourists to return without being so concerned about insurance and other implications.
 See their latest advice here.
 The Egyptian government also removed curfews from 15th November.

 Monarch (Cosmos) have Luxor listed as a destination for the winter season, but we have not been able to find availability for the foreseeable future.
 Thomas Cook have other Egyptian destinations, but still do not have Luxor listed as a Thomas Cook package, although their agencies sell packages based on Egyptair and Thomson flights.

 Egyptair still have their normal flights between Heathrow and Cairo, Manchester and Cairo and between Cairo and Luxor.
 They have now reinstated their direct flights between London and Luxor on Mondays.
 There are some good prices on the London to Luxor via Cairo flights, especially if you book a good while in advance.

-Although there was some trouble early in this latest set of troubles, they were on a relatively small scale and were soon over.
+Although there was some trouble early in this latest sequence of political problems, they were on a relatively small scale and were soon over.
 The trouble was certainly nothing like as bad as in some bigger cities.
 Luxor is now calm but very empty.
 Security is very evident, with sandbags, soldiers with machine guns and even tanks in prominent positions, especially near the main police station.